-- Prisons Act, Chapter 13:01,

-- Prison Service Act Chapter 13:02

-- Young Offenders Detention Act Chapter 13:05
+The operations of the TTPrS is governed chiefly by the Prisons Act, Chapter 13:01; Prison Service Act Chapter 13:02; and the Young Offenders Detention Act, Chapter 13:05.

-The Trinidad and Tobago Prison Service, as an arm of the Criminal Justice System, is committed to the protection of the society and crime prevention by facilitating the opportunities for restoration/rehabilitation of offenders, while maintaining control under safe, secure and humane conditions.
+The TTPrS, as an arm of the Criminal Justice System, is committed to the protection of the society and crime prevention by facilitating the opportunities for habilitation/rehabilitation of offenders, while maintaining control under safe, secure and humane conditions.

-The aims and objectives of the Trinidad and Tobago Prison Service (TTPrS) are defined under five core strategic priorities.
-These are to Protect, Correct, Reintegrate, Relate (with internal and external stakeholders) and Restore.
-These objectives include: -
+The aims and objectives of the TTPrS are defined under five core strategic priorities.
+These are to Protect, Correct, Re-integrate, Relate (with internal and external stakeholders) and Restore.
+These objectives include: - i) To ensure the safe custody of inmates who are committed to Prison by due process of law.

-- i) To ensure the safe custody of inmates who are committed to Prison by due process of law. - ii) To ensure that inmates are kept in a healthy and humane environment. - iii) To develop programmes which facilitate the reformative and rehabilitative treatment of inmates consistent with the Reintegrative Penal Policy of the Restorative Justice Philosophy. - iv) To maintain structures and provide amenities for the accommodation, comfort, physical, social and spiritual wellbeing of inmates. - v) To ensure that those serving imprisonment terms of "Hard Labour" are made to work and are trained in various skills to enable them to be industrious and to afford them an opportunity for gainful employment on their release. - vi) To provide welfare, recreational, educational and religious programmes for inmates in order to assist in their re-socialization and better prepare them for re-entry into mainstream society. - vii) To attract, train, develop and retain suitable staff to facilitate the objectives at (i) to (vi).
+- ii) To ensure that inmates are kept in a healthy and humane environment. - iii) To develop programmes which facilitate the reformative and rehabilitative treatment of inmates consistent with the Reintegrative Penal Policy of the Restorative Justice Philosophy. - iv) To maintain structures and provide amenities for the accommodation, comfort, physical, social and spiritual wellbeing of inmates. - v) To ensure that those serving imprisonment terms of "Hard Labour" are made to work and are trained in various skills to enable them to be industrious and to afford them an opportunity for gainful employment on their release. - vi) To provide welfare, recreational, educational and religious programmes for inmates in order to assist in their re-socialization and better prepare them for re-entry into mainstream society. - vii) To attract, train, develop and retain suitable staff to facilitate the objectives at (i) to (vi).